patrickdk77/nginx-acme/README.md

 **Context:** acme_issuer

 Defines a directory for storing the module data that can be persisted across restarts.
-This could greatly improve the time until the server is ready and help with rate-limiting ACME servers.
+This can significantly improve the time until the server is ready and help with rate-limiting ACME servers.

-The directory, if configured, will contain sensitive content: the account key, the issued certificates and private keys.
+The directory contains sensitive content, such as the account key, issued certificates, and private keys.

 ### accept_terms_of_service